 Paying invoices can be complicated and some companies spend astonishing amounts doing so, often without having a clear overview of who, or what, is being paid.
 The consequences of delays in payment of invoices and lack of control don’t require an explanation, and a software system that can reduce cost of payment, speed up execution and provide good governance is going to make a significant contribution to a company’s success.

-An invoice processing system acts as an overseer for every task that needs to be performed to pay invoices with due diligence.
+An automated invoice processing system acts as an overseer for every task that needs to be performed to pay invoices with due diligence.
 It does the following: -

 - Never forgets a task or loses documents